 Duplicate the clouds layer and move the duplicated one above the first and the Levels adjustment layer.
 Go to Filter > Render > Different Clouds:

 Select Filter > Blur > Gaussian Blur and change the Radius to 35 px:

-Make a Color Balance adjustment layer to change the resulting color a little.
+Make a Color Balance adjustment layer set to -58 Red and 54 Blue to change the resulting color a little.

 Time to make some stars.
 Create a New Layer and change the Foreground Color to

 #72c6fd.
 Use a hard brush to paint random stars over the canvas, remembering to vary the brush size:

 Double-click this layer, choose Outer Glow, and set the color of glow to white: